 Who I am

 I am a single practitioner based originally in Turnchapel but now in Plymstock, Plymouth.
 I have been providing personal counselling services since 2009.
-I am a fully qualified Psychotherapist, listed on the BACP Voluntary Register accredited by the UK Professional Standards Authority.
+I am a fully qualified Psychotherapist and Clinical Supervisor, listed on the BACP Voluntary Register accredited by the UK Professional Standards Authority.
 If you would like to speak with me directly or send me a text, I can be contacted on:

 07917 666 494.